 Nouns are a diverse group of words, and they are very common in English.
-Nouns are a category of words defining things—the name of people (Dr. Sanders, lawyers), places (Kansas, factory, home), things (scissors, sheet music, book), or ideas (love, truth, beauty, intelligence).
+Nouns refer to things—the names of people (Dr. Sanders, lawyers), places (Kansas, factory, home), things (scissors, sheet music, book), or ideas (love, truth, beauty, intelligence).

 English has both regular and irregular plural nouns.
 Regular plurals follow this rule (and other similar rules), but irregular plurals are, well, not regular and don’t follow a “standard” rule.

 Irregular plurals, unlike regular plurals, don’t necessarily follow any particular pattern—instead, they follow a lot of different patterns.
-Because of this, irregular plurals require a lot of memorization.
+For this reason, irregular plurals require a lot of memorization.
 If you’re ever in doubt, the dictionary is there for you.